Three myths — and truths — about retirement living

-At Vantage House, our residency counselors hear many common misconceptions about retirement living.
+At Vantage Point, our residency counselors hear many common misconceptions about retirement living.
 Maybe you’ve held onto one or two of these yourself.
-If so, read on to learn the real truth behind retirement living at Vantage House.
+If so, read on to learn the real truth behind retirement living at Vantage Point.

 Myth #1: “I don’t need to move.
 I’m still healthy and active.”